On Windows, when an installer is executed it always generates a log file in the temp directory that contains

 In this case, the log output will also be written to the terminal.
 Using

-will not work with this technique, because the latter gets the environment variables from the Finder.
+will not work with this technique, since the latter gets the environment variables from the Finder.

 Note that logging only works for GUI launchers and not for command line and service launchers which are implemented as Unix shell scripts.
+Also, launchers for the Apple JRE (Java 6) do not support logging.
 There is no command line argument that activates logging, like on Windows.

 If an exception is thrown in the installer, it prepares an error log and informs the user about its location

 You can force the installer to print exceptions to stderr for debugging purposes with the

 Additionally, all installers and uninstaller generate an installation log that can be used for

 debugging purposes.
 After a successful installation it is located in

 For uninstallation or if the end of the installation cannot be reached, you can find it in your temp directory if